kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

 ---

 ### 6. Deploy the AWS Load Balancer Controller
-The **AWS Load Balancer Controller** is installed to manage and provision AWS load balancers (e.g., ALB/NLB) for the application.
-This ensures smooth and scalable routing of external traffic to the application.
+The AWS Load Balancer Controller is deployed to manage and provision load balancers like ALB/NLB.
+This ensures seamless traffic routing to the frontend and backend components, maintaining high availability.

   ```bash
     # Deploy AWS Load Balancer Controller